 - 2 x General Education courses

-See a list of courses available within the Bachelor of Music, including those for Creative Practice: Popular Music:
+Discover the courses available within the Bachelor of Music, including those for Creative Practice: Popular Music.

 Help and advice